 Poppies have long been associated with World War I memorials through the poem "In Flanders Fields” by John McCrae, and in several countries paper poppies are sold to raise money for the support of veterans and are worn in the lapel as a sign of remembrance.

 KANSAS CITY, Mo. - On Nov.
-10, the Veterans of Foreign Wars (VFW) proudly joins in with a grateful nation to honor the United Stat...
+11, the Veterans of Foreign Wars (VFW) and its 1 million members salute in recognition, gratitude and r...

 ...we want to welcome today's military service members into our ranks to become part of our elite group.